 Nexus International School (Singapore)

-Nexus’ Careers and University Programme for Years 9 to 13 are delivered by the Careers and University Counsellor, IB Coordinator, Phase Leaders and Tutor Teachers.
-In Year 9, the programme involves getting learners to focus on themselves as an individual.
-This foundation is built on in Year 10, where learners discuss their aspirations for the future and are supported with recommendations on subjects to do.
-Year 12 learners explore university destinations and prepare for college by learning skills for college essays, interviews and how to write a strong CV.
-In their final term, they start weekly one-on-one sessions with the guidance counsellor, which continue to Year 13.
-During their last year at Nexus, learners are supported in their final decision making and with their applications.
+Year 12 learners have a tailored series of sessions exploring destinations and university application requirements.
+They prepare for life after Nexus by writing college essays, experiencing practice interviews and how to write a strong CV.
+In their final term, they start weekly one-on-one sessions with the guidance counsellor.
+These continue to Year 13.
+Learners in their last year at Nexus are supported in their final decision making and with their applications.

 Tips for parents